• Skip to main content

 • ATV Tour with Natural Pool Swim: This 4-hour tour includes a solo or double ATV ride along the north coast, along with a swim in a natural pool.
 Reserve your ATV adventure here.

 • Natural Pool Horseback Riding Tour: A 2.5-hour tour that matches rider to horse and includes a swim in a natural pool.
-Check reviews and reserve your horseback riding with swim here.
+Reserve your horseback riding with swim here.

-• Island Jeep Safari Tour: An exciting tour to stunning island spots accessible only by four-wheel drive.
-Stops include swimming at Mangel Halto beach.
-See reviews and reserve a jeep safari tour.
+• Aruba Natural Pool and Baby Beach: An exciting and highly rated tour to stunning island spots accessible only by four-wheel drive.
+Stops include Arikok National Park, Natural Pool and Baby Beach.
+See reviews and reserve your jeep safari tour.

 Aruba cruise port excursion options: history and culture